MostafaELite/EnergiaProducts/README.md

 - Basic understanding of react components, hooks, and how to use react to organize different UI components

 ### The tricky points and what the assigment tests:
-- Concurrency(but u haven't mentioned how many users :P) : reloading the data from the database and not assuming the quantities sent but the client is avalabile along side using the row versioning apporach can ensure that the product qunatites are tracked correctly https://docs.microsoft.com/en-us/aspnet/core/data/ef-rp/concurrency?view=aspnetcore-6.0&tabs=visual-studio#conflict-detection-in-ef-core
+- Concurrency(but u haven't mentioned how many users :P) : reloading the data from the database and not assuming the quantities sent by the client is available along side using the row versioning apporach can ensure that the product qunatites are tracked correctly https://docs.microsoft.com/en-us/aspnet/core/data/ef-rp/concurrency?view=aspnetcore-6.0&tabs=visual-studio#conflict-detection-in-ef-core
 - Docker: just mark the checkbox that already automatically creates the docker file for the API on creating it, or follow this https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=windows